Modeling the Saturation of the Bell Instability using Hybrid Simulations: The free energy in streaming CRs

-We set the initial magnetic field $\mathbf{B} = B_0\hat{\mathbf{e}}_x$, noting that its inclination with respect to $\mathbf{v}_{\rm d}$ should not be important for the growth or saturation of the Bell instability \citep[e.g.,][]{matthews+17}.
+Let us fix the initial magnetic field $\mathbf{B} = B_0\hat{\mathbf{e}}_x$; its inclination with respect to $\mathbf{v}\D $ should not be important for the growth or the saturation of the Bell instability \citep[e.g.,][]{bell05,matthews+17}.
+More specifically, the inclination may change the growth rate along the parallel and perpendicular direction, $k_{\rm \parallel}$ and $k_{\rm \perp}$ respectively, with respect to $\hat{\mathbf{e}}_x$, however the saturated magnetic field's amplitude may not change.

-While the CR current, and hence the growth rate, only depend on $n_{\rm cr}$ and $v_{\rm d}$, the net CR momentum and energy fluxes depend on $p_{\rm iso}$, too.
-Therefore, we may have two limiting cases: one in which the CRs are a cold beam with $p_{\rm d}\gg p_{\rm iso}$, or a hot drifting distribution with $p_{\rm d}\ll p_{\rm iso}$, as illustrated in Figure \ref{fig:distro diag}.
+While the CR current and hence the growth rate only depend on $n\C$ and $v\D $, the net CR momentum and energy fluxes depend on $p\I$, too.
+We consider two limiting cases: one in which the CRs are a \emph{cold beam} with $p\D \gg p\I$, and one in which they have a \emph{hot drifting} distribution with $p\D \ll p\I$, as illustrated in Figure \ref{fig:distro diag}.

-In order to describe the energy/momentum in the CR distribution, it is useful to introduce the CR stress-energy tensor \citep[see, e.g., \S133 of][]{landau6} $T_{\rm cr}^{\mu\nu}$ (with $\mu,\nu=0,1,2,3$), where $T^{01}_{\rm cr}/c$ and $cT^{01}_{\rm cr}$ are the CR density of momentum flux and the energy flux along $x$, respectively.
-Defining also $\gamma_{\rm d}$ as the Lorentz factor associated with the CR drift $v_{\rm d}$, we generally have

-where the first term in the parenthesis is the CR energy density (mass+internal) and the second is the pressure in the CR rest frame; here $\tilde{n}_{\rm cr}={n}_{\rm cr}/\gamma_{\rm d}$ is the CR density in their reference frame, which is \emph{smaller} that the one in the simulation frame.
-Eventually, we define the quantity